zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 There is a concern that certain chemicals that we u se here on Earth might damage the ozone layer, and that might cause us fur ther problems here on Earth.
 Robert says, “That’s terrible.
 Maybe I shoul d help you picket.”
 Julia says, “Here’s a sign” (sign).A “sign” is a thick piece of  paper or cardboard or metal that has words or images on it in order to communicate a  certain message.
 People picketing a company will often walk around with sig ns that are on sticks or pieces of metal, and they hold the signs up in the air so people can see them as they’re driving by or walking by.

 Robert says, “Okay, but maybe picketing is taking t hings a little too far.”
-“To take something too far “means to go beyond the limit of what is acceptable or even what is a good idea in order to get what you want t o get.
+“To take something too far “means to go beyond the limit of what is acceptable or even what is a good idea in order to get what you want to get.
 Julia disagrees.
 She says, “No way.
 Did you know that runoff from the fa ctory has tainted the groundwater?”
 “Runoff” (runoff) is water that drain s away from or flows away from an area of land or a building.

 The water could have other chemicals in it – other things that may pollute the water.
 If the water then goes into a lake or a rive r or down into the ground, it could pollute other water – water that you use to d rink.
 That’s what Julia is concerned about here.
 She’s concerned about the “gr oundwater” (groundwater).Groundwater is water that is found fa r below the surface of the earth and that is sometimes used for drinking.
 Juli a is concerned that the water coming from the factory has “tainted the groundwate r.”
 “To taint” (taint)here means the same as “to contaminate.”

 She says, “Did you know that workers and people in the community are breathing in dangerous particulate matter?”
 “Particulate (par ticulate) matter” are very small pieces of something.
 Robert says, “I didn’t know th at.
 Do you have proof of all that?”
 “Proof” (proof) is evidence – something that  demonstrates that something is true.

 Julia says, “Of course I have proof.
-I read it on t he Internet.”
+I read it on the Internet.”
 No, she doesn’t say that.
 She says, “I have proof.
 Environmental groups  have done independent tests.”
 Something that is “independent” (independen t) is separate from the things around it.
 It’s not connected to the things around it or the organizations around it.
 Here I’m guessing that she means that these environ mental groups have done tests not in conjunction with, or perhaps even with , the approval of the company that is supposed to be polluting in our dialogue.

 Don’t confuse the word “independent” with another t erm, “objective” (objective).
-“Objective “would refer to something that is just t he facts, that only has the factual information or evidence and isn’t trying to  give you a certain conclusion regardless of what the facts are.“Independent” just  means it was done by someone not in the company, in this case.
+“Objective “would refer to something that is just the facts, that only has the factual information or evidence and isn’t trying to  give you a certain conclusion regardless of what the facts are.“Independent” just  means it was done by someone not in the company, in this case.
 That pers on may still have their own particular biases, of course.

-Robert says, “Then it’s actually dangerous for me t o be standing here talking to you and breathing in this toxic air.”
-Robert realiz es that if what Julia says is true, he shouldn’t even be there talking to her because t he air is toxic.
+Robert says, “Then it’s actually dangerous for me to be standing here talking to you and breathing in this toxic air.”
+Robert realiz es that if what Julia says is true, he shouldn’t even be there talking to her because the air is toxic.
 Julia says, “That’s true and your willingness to help me picket  is really commendable.”
 “Commendable” (commendable) means admirable or wort hy of praise – something that you would congratulate someone on be cause they are doing a good thing.

 Julia is congratulating or thanking Robert for bein g there with her even though it’s dangerous.
 Then she realizes that Robert is not, in  fact, going to stay there.
 She says, “Hey, where are you going?”meaning of course that Robert is now walking away from Julia.
 He’s not going to stand there if h e is going to be in any danger.